nebulab/spree_wombat/README.md

 ### push_objects

-The push_objects is an array of model names that are selected to push to Wombat.
+The push_objects is an array of model names that are selected to push to Cangaroo.
 We use these as keys in other places as well to configure how the payload is serialized and to keep track of the last time we pushed the objects.

 ```ruby
 config.push_objects = ["Spree::Order", "Spree::Product"]